PuKoren/me-versus-it/README.md

 #how to build
 ###Windows with Visual Studio
-[Download SDL2](https://www.libsdl.org/download-2.0.php) and extract VC developpement library and [SDL2-ttf](https://www.libsdl.org/projects/SDL_ttf/) VC developpement library from the official websites.
+[Download SDL2](https://www.libsdl.org/download-2.0.php) VC developpement library and [SDL2-ttf](https://www.libsdl.org/projects/SDL_ttf/) VC developpement library from the official websites.
+Then you have to extract the content of the archives is the project folder named "libs".
 Latest versions used in project are SDL2 2.0.3 and SDL2_ttf 2.0.12

 Copy the extracted folder's content into the corresponding folders in the project (we don't bundle the dll and lib files because there is not point in versionning it)